Servir-Mekong/sentinel-1-pipeline/README.md

 ## 4. Processing Slaves

-The slaves are processed using `process_slaves.py` and the processed slaved are stored in dir `slaves`
+The slaves are processed using `process_slaves.py` and the processed slaved are stored in dir `slaves`.
+The slaves are processed with step a-f of 5.

 ## 5. Processing Images